ALkhaqani-Ahmed/3Tier-AWS-WebApp-Terraform/README.md

 Overview:
-Tthis project demonstrates the deployment of
+This project demonstrates the deployment of a 3-tier web application using Terraform to provision and manage the infrastructure.
+The architecture comprises a presentation tier, an application tier, and a data tier, ensuring a scalable, secure, and highly available system.